cran-task-views/ActuarialScience/ActuarialScience.md

 - `r pkg("MortalityEstimate")` contains methods for estimating age-specific death rates and life tables based on demographic indicators other than death counts and population exposure to risk using linear or log-quadratic models.
+- `r pkg("MortalityGaps")` provides methods for forecasting male/female life expectancy based on analysis of the gap between male/female life expectancy in a country compared with the record level of female life expectancy in the world.

 ## [Survival analysis and portfolio experience:]{#PtfExperience}